Noise Levels in 41074, KY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western 41074 sounds about 77% louder than Southern 41074 to the human ear, a 8.2 dBA gap.
+To the human ear, noise in northeastern 41074 sounds about 294% louder than in southeastern 41074, a 19.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Unnamed Aly do you need to be?